maralthesage/maralthesage/README.md

 I’m a **Data Scientist** passionate about transforming data into actionable insights and building intelligent solutions with **Machine Learning, Deep Learning, and Generative AI**.
 I enjoy designing **scalable data pipelines**, developing **predictive models**, and experimenting with **LLMs for real-world applications**.

-Coding is not just my work—it’s my playground.
-Let’s connect, collaborate, and learn together! 🚀

 ---

 ## 🔍 What I Do